Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 What types of private van insurance are available?

 Private van cover is similar to car insurance, in that you can choose the level of coverage you need.
 There are three main types of private van policy:

 This policy will only cover you for damage to third parties.
 If you are involved in an accident and your van needs repairing, the policy will not cover the cost.
 This is the minimum amount of cover required by law.

 As before, this cover will pay out to meet any claim made against you by a third party.
 In addition, if your van is damaged by fire, or stolen, this insurance will cover the costs of repair or replacement.

-This is the highest level of cover available for private van drivers.
-With a comprehensive insurance policy, all of the cover detailed above is included.
+This is the highest level of coverage available for private van drivers.
+With a comprehensive insurance policy, all of the coverage detailed above is included.
 You are also covered for any damage to your own van in the event of an accident.

 As owning a van can represent a big investment, many private van owners will choose comprehensive insurance as best suited to their needs.